 According to Robert Rock, an M1 armor crewman who served from 1988 to 1991, it’s better to be really good at one task as opposed to being mediocre at multiple.
 He believes the platforms need to be kept separate.
 Rock, who did a tour in South Korea during his enlistment, went on to say, “(If) you start combining platforms into one vehicle, you get one vehicle that is good for nothing.”

-The NGCV needs to meet both conventional and unconventional threats.
+The Next-Generation Combat Vehicle needs to meet both conventional and unconventional threats.

-The platform needs to be able to carry a whole squad together.
+The Next-Generation Combat Vehicle needs to carry a whole squad together.

 Right now the Stryker fills that niche rather impressively, but if a replacement were chosen that favors a tracked approach as opposed to wheels, it would be unwise to force squads to split up.
 This would reduce a leader’s ability to execute command and control, and combat is chaotic enough as it is.
 A split squad would also mean that more vehicles would be required in order to move the same amount of troops — which means more vehicles that need gas, and more vehicles that can break down at the most inconvenient time.

-The NGCV needs to accommodate a variety of weapons platforms.
+The Next-Generation Combat Vehicle needs to accommodate a variety of weapons platforms.

 Whether it’s a tank with a main cannon or an infantry carrier, the NGCV needs to be modular enough to accept a variety of weapons systems for addressing enemy infantry and smaller targets.
 Right now, the Abrams tank could potentially be outgunned, according to testimony Army Lt.
 Gen. John Murray gave to Congress on March 22.
 Referring to how the Abrams stacks up against foreign armored vehicles, he said, “I think there is parity out there.
 I don’t think we have overmatch.”